Sam Bennett

 LWFlorida Panthers

-Bennett had a goal and an assist in Florida's 5-0 win over Ottawa on Monday.
+Bennett scored a goal and added an assist in Thursday's 3-2 win over the Rangers in Game 5.

 ANALYSIS